-The Chilean subsidiary of the Group transferred receivable balances amounting to US\$ 543 thousand to banks in exchange for cash as at December 31, 2016 (US\$ 257 thousand as at December 31, 2015 and US\$ 2,252 thousand in 2014).
+The Chilean and Brazilian subsidiaries of the Group transferred receivable balances amounting to US\$ 1,557 thousand to banks in exchange for cash as at December 31, 2017 (US\$ 543 thousand as at December 31, 2016 and US\$ 257 thousand as at December 31, 2015).
 These transactions were accounted for as an assignment of trade receivables with recourse (or collateralized borrowing).
 In the event that the entities default under the assignment agreement, the banks have the right to receive the cash flows from the receivables transferred.
 Without default, the entities will collect the receivables and allocate new receivables as collateral.